 Students may apply for Nursing-specific scholarships on an annual basis.
 Undergraduate and graduate students are emailed an application form during Spring Semester each year and must comply with the due dates assigned.
 All applicants will be considered by the Recruitment, Admission, and Progression (RAP) Committee for any scholarship for which the student qualifies.
 Scholarships available for award by the School of Nursing vary each year in criteria and amount.
 Many students apply each year; meeting the criteria for a scholarship does not guarantee an award.
-Students are notified of scholarship awards through the PLU Financial Aid Office.
+Students are notified of scholarship awards through the PLU Student Financial Services Office.

-The Ruth Carlson Excellence in Clinical Nursing award is awarded by the faculty to one student from each graduating class, on the basis of excellence in clinical performance during student clinical experiences.
-The award is provided through the generous support of the Carlson family in recognition of their mother and her strong values in support of baccalaureate nursing education, Mrs. Ruth Carlson.
+The Ruth Carlson Excellence in Clinical Nursing Award is awarded by the faculty to one student from each graduating class, on the basis of excellence in clinical performance during student clinical experiences.